 If you love your curves but wish their curves would lie flat, you’re probably in the market for a body shaper.
 Shapewear, which is available from Spanx, Maidenform, Victoria’s Secret, and several other brands, is worn underneath regular clothes to reduce the appearance of unwanted fat.
 A shaping slip or a pair of shaping shorts will compress your hip fat just enough to smooth out any lumps or bulges so your hips look slimmer and firmer.
 This is cheaper and faster than the more involved methods below, but it’s up to you.

 As an indicator of individual disease risk, waist-hip ratio (WHR) — the measurement around the smallest part of the waist divided by the measurement around the largest part of the hips — is generally considered more reliable than body mass index, which can’t differentiate fat from muscle.
 For women, a WHR of .8 or lower is considered healthy.
 Men can have a WHR of up to .95 and still be at a low risk of developing heart disease.

 A low waist-hip ratio also suggests that a woman has higher levels of estrogen and may be more fertile, so evolution has programmed men to find women with large hips and relatively small waists sexy.
 Studies consistently show that men prefer a WHR of .7 or less.

-Best Ways to Get Rid of Hip Fat
+Best Ways to Get Rid of Hip and Thigh Fat

 Burn more calories